msaad-dot/fraud-detection-ml/readme.md

 Fraud cases represent approximately **0.17%** of the dataset, making traditional accuracy-based evaluation misleading.

+> The dataset is excluded from version control and should be placed locally under the `data/` directory.

+> Dataset source: Kaggle — Credit Card Fraud Dataset.

 ## 🗂️ Project Structure
 > Trained models and preprocessing artifacts are persisted locally for
 > reproducibility but are excluded from version control.